aylestoneallotments/www.aylestoneallotments.co.uk/index.md

 Aylestone Allotments and Leisure Gardeners Society works to promote gardening and vegetable growing.
 We have a more than a hundred members and [a site](/about/find-us) with 200 rentable plots.

-We sociable organisation where experienced and novice gardeners are equally welcome.
+We are sociable organisation where experienced and novice gardeners are equally welcome.
 We run educational talks, regular social events and have our own shop.

 {% include box.html title="How do I get an allotment?" text="We currently have plots available.
 Please read our 'How to join' page to find out more." buttontext="Learn more" url="/about/how-to-join" class="box-green"  %}